 Lewy bodies are deposits of a protein (α-synuclein) in nerve cells and are associated with cell damage.
 Symptoms of DLB vary depending on where the Lewy bodies are in the brain.
 For example, if they’re in the outer layers of the brain, this will most likely cause problems with mental abilities.

 Dementia affects everyone differently because everyone is different.
 Meaning, it will develop differently in every sufferer, with no two people developing it in the same way.
-Because there are over 200 types of dementia, there are also many factors that play their part in their development.
+Because there are over 200 types of dementia, there are also many factors that play a part in their development.
 Such as the individual’s general health, social situation, personality, do they live in a city or a village, etc.

 Even with a couple of hundred versions of the disorder, there are a lot of overlapping signs you can watch out for.
-For the purpose of this post, I’ll highlight the two main signs: memory loss and difficulty performing familiar tasks.
+For the purpose of this article, I’ll highlight the two main signs: memory loss and difficulty performing familiar tasks.

 We’ve all seen this symptom being used in TV shows and films to highlight the fact that someone has a form of dementia, and for good reason.
 Declining memory, especially short-term memory, is the most common early warning sign of dementia.

-It’s important to note, that this kind of memory loss isn’t the same as your run of the mill forgetfulness.
+It’s important to note that this kind of memory loss isn’t the same as your run-of-the-mill forgetfulness.
 People who forget something, like the name of their dog, will still remember other information and facts associated with said dog.
 Whereas someone with dementia will not only forget the dog’s name but that they even have a dog in the first place.

 For my granddad and his memory loss, the bank reached out to my family because my granddad was going to the bank every day to do the same transaction, not remembering that he’d already taken care of it.
 Thus, the family had to take power of attorney to make sure he was safe, and that no one tried to take advantage of him.